View Gayle Mahoney's Obituary on telegram.com and share memories

 Gayle M. Mahoney, 55

-LEICESTER - Gayle M. Mahoney, 55, of Pine Street went to the Lord on Thursday, January 23, 2020 in her home after an illness surrounded by her loving family and friends.
+LEICESTER - Gayle M. Mahoney, 55, of Pine Street went to be with the Lord while surrounded by her loving family and friends on Thursday, January 23, 2020 in her home after a long illness.

-She leaves her mother Audrey M. (Bolivar) Lovely, a brother Baaye Fevens and his wife Holly of Leicester; two sisters, Darlene D. White and her husband Jim of Spencer and Monica T. DiPietro of Worcester; three nephews, Kaiden Fevens and James & Jacob White, a niece Jessica White and a great nephew Jeffrey Roux and several aunts, uncles and cousins, her longtime partner and love of her life Robert Wolanski and his children Wade & Tucker Wolanski and Ashlee Wolanski and her children Lucy & Logan.
+She leaves her mother Audrey M. (Bolivar) Lovely of Leicester, her brother Baaye Fevens, his wife Holly and their son Kaiden of Leicester; two sisters, Darlene D. White, her husband Jim and their daughter Jessica of Spencer and Monica T. DiPietro of Worcester.
+She also leaves two nephews, James and Jacob White and a great nephew Jeffrey Roux as well as several aunts, uncles and cousins.
+She also leaves her longtime partner and love of her life Robert Wolanski and his sons Wade & Tucker Wolanski as well as his daughter Ashlee Wolanski and her children Lucy & Logan.
 She was predeceased by her father Paul D. Mahoney and a sister Stacey Mahoney.

 www.morinfuneralhomes.com